kineticadb/examples/README.md

 </h3>
 This project contains fully reproducible examples of using Kinetica.
 Kinetica is a really fast, scalable cloud database for real-time analysis on large and streaming datasets.
 The developer edition of Kinetica is free and there are free tiers available on Azure and AWS as well.

-There are three types of content here -
-1. Guides: Explore specific features of Kinetica using demo data.
-2. Demos: Show how to use Kinetica to solve real world challenges.
-These typically contain several different features of Kinetica.
-3. Labs (coming soon): Learn concepts through labs

 # How to run these examples
 You will need an instance of Kinetica to run each example (see [below](https://github.com/kineticadb/examples#install-kinetica) for guidance on installation).
 Each folder in this repo contains a fully reproducible example that uses either SQL or some other supported language.